Rhode Island Social Security Disability Lawyer

 Understanding the differences between SSDI and SSI ensures you know your rights and how to proceed with the application.

-What Conditions Qualify For Social Security Disabiluty Benefits?
+What Conditions Qualify For Social Security Disability Benefits?

 Even though SSDI and SSI benefits differ, the list of eligible disabilities is similar across both programs.
 Some of the disabilities and conditions we can help you get covered by the Social Security Administration include: